vinicunca/akar/docs/content/docs/2.pohon/2.components/color-mode-switch.md

 #vue
 ::div
-Use the `vite.config.ts` to customize the icon with the `ui.icons` property:
+Use the `vite.config.ts` to customize the icon with the `pohon.icons` property:

 ```ts [vite.config.ts]
 import { defineConfig } from 'vite'